SiteRelEnby/anduril2/README.md

 # The quick info

 * I generally keep the underlying codebase reasonably up to date with ToyKeeper's releases.
-Sometimes I will merge in patches early (e.g. Sofirn LT1S Pro support).
+Sometimes I will merge in patches early.
 * Lots of new features.
 The section outlining them all probably needs rewriting.
-* I mmake releases semi-arbitrarily when I feel there have been enough changes to justify one.
+* I make releases semi-arbitrarily when I feel there have been enough changes to justify one.
 I will usuually build custom builds for all of my lights, as well as each configuration listed in [example configurations](#example-configurations).
 These are intended to be relatively general purpose, and should be built for all lights they make sense for.
 If you have a good idea for one, open an issue or otherwise let me know.
 * The eventual goal is to make it reasonably simple to build your own configuration via some kind of interactive script/UI...
 If you're interested (especially if you can make UIs, I hate doing that), let me know.

 # Current upstream version this mod is based on